Concrete Resources Explained: How Use Them With Children To Develop Their Mastery Of Maths

-If you’re parent of a primary school aged child, you are likely to have encountered concrete resources at some point during your child’s maths education.
+If you’re the parent or teacher of a primary school aged child, you are likely to have encountered concrete resources at some point during the child’s maths education.
 Here Emma Johnson, an experienced primary maths leader explains what they are, and why you should know about them and how to use them.

-As you probably know by now our new maths curriculum is based on the Singapore/Shanghai approach to teaching maths, with ‘mastery’ being the ultimate objective for all children.
-A key feature of this maths mastery teaching method is the concrete pictorial abstract (CPA) approach, where children are initially introduced to new concepts through the use of concrete resources.
+As you probably know by now the relatively recent (since 2015) maths curriculum is based on the Singapore/Shanghai approach to teaching maths, with ‘mastery’ being the ultimate objective for all children.
+A key feature of this mastery maths teaching method is the concrete pictorial abstract (CPA) approach, where children are initially introduced to new concepts through the use of concrete resources.

 What are concrete resources?

 Concrete resources (also referred to as manipulatives) are objects or physical resources that children can handle and manipulate to aid their understanding of different maths concepts.
-A mastery teaching approach encourages children of all ages to keep using these concrete resources, in Key Stage 2 as well as Key Stage 2.
+A mastery teaching approach encourages children of all ages to keep using these concrete resources, in Key Stage 1 (KS1) as well as Key Stage 2 (KS2).
 While the abstract nature of maths can be confusing for children, through the use of these concrete, practical resources, they are able to ‘see’ the maths and make sense of what is actually happening.

 Once children are confident with a concept using concrete resources, they progress to drawing pictorial representations or quick sketches of the objects.
 By doing this, they are no longer manipulating the physical resources, but are still benefiting from the visual support the resources provide.